johnpaulashenfelter/railsconf2014-ml/details.md

 # Machine Learning for Fun and Profit (with Ruby) -- The Talk

+## Prep

+* get names from users so we can use them as gender categories, also their country if its not the US?

 ## Intro

 Machine learning.
 Big Data.
 Data science.